dos2unix [-ascii] [-iso] [-7] [-437 | -850 | -860 | -863 | -865] originalfile convertedfile

 The input file you specified does not exist, or you do not have read permission.
 Check with the SunOS command, ls –l (see ls(1)).

 The output file you specified is either invalid, or you do not have write permission for that file or the directory that contains it.
-Check also that the drive or diskette is not write-protected.
+Check also that the drive is not write-protected.

 The program could not perform the final step in converting your file.
 Your converted file is stored under the name indicated on the second line of this message.